vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

 5. RADAR Framework: This stands for Rationale, Authority, Date, Accuracy, and Relevance.
 It essentially helps users to assess the quality, reliability, and usefulness of a resource.

 6. PICO Framework: Used in evidence-based practice to formulate a searchable clinical question.
 It stands for Patient problem or Population, Intervention, Comparison, and Outcome.

+7. The Pragmatist’s Guide to Life Standards for Evidence: Logical Consistency, Personal Experience, Personal Emotional Experience, Cultural Consensus, Expert Consensus, Scientific Method, Doctrine

+## Compressing Knowledge

+Reality cannot be [losslessly compressed into a text](/ml/neural-data-compression).
+No book, no conversation, and no one is comprehensively usably true.
+Simplifications and empirical statistics about here and now have merit and utility in that, with less cognitive effort, you can pursue your goals.
+Our subconsciousness must operate in the face of an environment that is not fully known and not entirely understandable.

 ## Battle Testing the Method